solarcaratuva/solarcaratuva.github.io/README.md

 Before making your first changes, please contact the Embedded Lead.
 Provide your GitHub username, so you can be given editing rights. <br>

 - A folder will be created for your subteam.
 Put ALL your content in this folder; this is to ensure that the source code for this wiki remains organized.
-    - It is recommended to put any external resources, like PDFs, in the team Google Drive folder and link to them in your pages, rather than putting those files in this repo.
+    - It is recommended to put any external resources, like PDFs, in the team Google Drive folder and link to them in your pages, rather than putting those files in this repository.
 - A blank landing page will also be created for your subteam, all pages you create should have this page as their 'parent' (described below).

 ## Prerequisites
-**If you already understand Git** then it is recommended to clone this repo and edit it locally.
+**If you already understand Git** then it is recommended to clone this repository and edit it locally.
 You can use VSCode to edit / add content, and use the `Markdown Preview Enhanced` extension to view the formatted Markdown before committing it.

 **If you don't understand or know about Git** then it is recommended that you add and edit content entirely through the GitHub website.
 [Here is a guide](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files).